sdb/xsbt-liquibase/README.md

+The development of this library has been discontinued.

 The liquibase-sbt-plugin is a plugin for the [Simple Build Tool](http://code.google.com/p/simple-build-tool/) (SBT) for running LiquiBase commands.

 This version only supports SBT 0.7.x.